Hydrogen embrittlement: Steels

 As the strength of steels increases, the fracture toughness decreases, so the likelihood that hydrogen embrittlement will lead to fracture increases.
 In high-strength steels, anything above a hardness of HRC 32 may be susceptible to early hydrogen cracking after plating processes that introduce hydrogen.
-They may also experience long-term failures any time from weeks to decades after being placed in service due to accumulation of hydrogen over time from cathodic protection and other sources.
-Numerous failures have been reported in the hardness range from HRC 32-36 and above; therefore, parts in this range should be checked during quality control to ensure they are not susceptible.
+Such steels may also experience delayed failures from weeks to decades after being placed in service due to the accumulation of hydrogen over time from cathodic protection and other sources.
+Numerous failures have been reported in the hardness range from HRC 32–36 and above; therefore, parts in this range are often checked during quality control to ensure that they are not susceptible.

-Testing the fracture toughness of hydrogen-charged, embrittled specimens is complicated by the need to keep charged specimens very cold, in liquid nitrogen, to prevent the hydrogen diffusing away.
+Testing the fracture toughness of hydrogen-charged, embrittled specimens is complicated by the need to keep charged specimens very cold, for example in liquid nitrogen, to prevent hydrogen diffusion losses during handling.